 #27 Voluminous Layered Cut with the Sweetest Side-Swept Fringe

-There’s a natural crown cowlick here that’s creating the most beautiful root lift without any product, which honestly is one of those things I get unreasonably excited about because you can’t BUY that kind of natural volume.
-The rounded blowout ends are soft and polished and the side-swept fringe adds warmth around the face.
-That subtle silver at the temples is providing a really chic low-maintenance contrast that I think looks stunning rather than something to cover up.
-I want to be real that long hair on fine-to-medium texture can feel heavy, so the layering needs to be strategic to keep things from falling flat.
-A round-brush blow-dry or a smoothing gloss will help you get the most out of this cut.
+The natural crown cowlick is quite nice and creates the most amazing root lift without needing product and to be honest, that’s something I get unreasonably excited about.
+You can’t buy that kind of natural volume!
+A polished rounded blowout with a soft finish is always nice.
+The side-swept fringe is stunning and brings warmth to the face.
+The subtle silver at the temples is a great touch!
+I think it’s gorgeous and chic.
+It’s a low-maintenance contrast and it’s stunning instead of something to cover up.
+I want to be real with you that long hair on fine to medium texture can feel heavy.
+The layering has to be really thought out so that it doesn’t fall flat.
+A round brush blow dry or smoothing gloss will get you the most out of this cut.
+You will feel the most extra after this!

 #28 Soft Ash-Blonde Layers with the Most Natural Grey Blend